 Most of the tweed at that time were produced in the Western Isles of the Scotland.
 The business flourished and soon by the 1700s looms were introduced and producing tweed became one of the major source of income for the islanders.
 This fabric was not only known for this thick rugged feel but was also greatly preferred for their beautiful blend of the earthly colors on it.
 Harris Tweed is one of the most famous type of tweeds that is produced in the island and they are so special that even today they have a regional specialty that is protected by a royal warrant.

-When you learn about tweed another famous term that you would definitely come across is the estate tweed.
+When you learn about cotton suits another famous term that you would definitely come across is the estate tweed.
 This originally came into existence early in the 19th century when the Highland landlords of the Scotland were short on funds and thus was looking a market amongst the English aristocrats.
 These English elites enamored by the scenic beauty of the Highlands rented out or bought the estates from the Highland landlords and used these estates for parties arranged around their shooting, hunting and other pastimes.
-Since most of these activities involved outdoor venture these men wanted to keep themselves warm and thus turned to use of robust tweed suits and overcoats.
+Since most of these activities involved outdoor venture these men wanted to keep themselves warm and thus turned to use of robust mens tweed suits and overcoats.
 These garments were thick and thus extremely weatherproof thus creating the perfect outdoor garments to be worn during the hunting ventures.
 This idea progressed with time and the English estate owners started to create their own design of tweeds and their own blend of colors that make them stand out from the other estate outer wears.
 Thus specific tweed designs were designed for specific estates and soon every estate had its own designated tweed.
 The estate owners wore their own design of tweed suits and outer wear and also gave it to their guests who came to their estate.
 These estate tweeds design was mostly of bright colors that were found on their land and were specifically designed to blend in the heather of their his and the timber and leaves of their woodlands thus making them a unique pick.
 In the early times the tweeds were mostly new combinations and variations of the classic plaid from which it progressed to have these unique patterns that match the terrain and features of their lands.
 The tweed designs that we have now mostly started from these estates and the designs and color combinations that were used then are even being followed now.

 Even through the 19th century the tweed continued to be widely used for the outdoor activities like hill walking, mountain climbing, bicycling and activities like that.
 Even in the first ascent of the Everest, tweeds were known to be used.
 By the 1930s tweed suits became a popular golf wear.
 By then tweed was not restricted to the certain estate and family members and thus more and more people started adopting the tweed style into their daily wear.
 After that many variations of tweed designs were introduced and people preferred different varieties By the late twentieth century the style came down from its peak but managed to come back in style.